flare-foundation/ftso-v2-provider-deployment/README.md

 ## Start provider stack

 Using `./run run` 4 services will start:
-- c-chain-indexer-db
+- `c-chain-indexer-db` - MySQL instance.
-- c-chain-indexer
+- `c-chain-indexer` – **Indexer**.
-- flare-system-client
+- `flare-system-client` **System Client**.
-- ftso-scaling data provider
+- `ftso-scaling` - **Data Provider**.

-There will also be config files generated for everything inside `./mounts` directory
+There will also be config files generated for everything inside `./mounts` directory.

-## Price provider
+## Feed value provider

-Start your own price provider or alternatively use example provider shipped with `ftso-scaling` project
+Start your own feed value provider or alternatively use example provider shipped with `ftso-scaling` project
 ```bash
 docker run --rm --env-file "mounts/scaling/.env" -p 3101:3101 "ftso-v2-deployment/ftso-scaling" yarn start example_provider
 ```

+Once the container is running, you can find the API spec at: http://localhost:3101/api-doc.